open-cloud/open-cloud.github.io.old/0_overview.md

 title: Overview
 ---

-OpenCloud is an operational cloud running on a set servers distributed across multiple sites world-wide.
+OpenCloud is an operational cloud running on servers distributed across multiple sites world-wide.
 This section describes both its software architecture and the hardware infrastructure on which it is currently deployed.